 Before we add another instance of the object we will create a layer for the new instance.

 Exercise 2.
 Working with Layers

-Before creating a new layer, we'll name the layer that already exists in the file.
+Before creating a new layer we'll name the layer that we've already created.

-1. In the Timeline below the stage, double-click on the name of the layer (Layer 1).
+1. In the Layers Panel above the stage, double-click on the name of the layer (Layer 1).